jurteam/mvp-smart-contract/JUR Protocol Specification.md

   - employ a factory contract to deploy all Jur Agreement Contracts.

 NB - this section does not consider game theoretic attacks on the Jur Agreement Contracts.

-## Questions

-  - Is there a game theoretic reason to insist that votes are won by at least 0.1 votes?
-Given the requirement that each new vote must be at least 1% of the existing votes, I'm not clear what this adds (and it does complicate the reward calculation).